Number of people missing in Maui wildfires still unclear, officials say

 Maui Prosecuting Attorney Andy Martin said DNA analysis was being solely conducted by ANDE, not the FBI or any other local government agencies, and that the samples collected were only being used for the purpose of identifying victims.

 As of Tuesday evening, 43 people have been identified, county officials said.
-Of those, eight names have been publicly released.
-They ranged in age from 59 to 74.
+Of those, eight names have been publicly released, ranging in age from 59 to 74.

 Meanwhile, there were fresh questions over how aware Maui County officials were of the conditions on the ground Aug.
 8 as the Lahaina fire was breaking out.
 This because of an interview Mayor Richard Bissen gave to local station KITV-TV, just after 6 p.m. on Aug.
 8.